 Present findings at meetings, share documents with partners, and submit into CDC clearance computer program, Documentum for federal clearance procedures.

-Ph.D.
-Degree in microbiology, biology, public health, or other related majors.
+Master's or Ph.D. degree in microbiology, biology, public health, or other related majors.

 2 or more years of bacteriology experience.